gainward/gae-go-boilerplate/README.md

 ## TODO

-* Build out frontend portion
-* Write Closure boilerplate
-* Develop build system
+* Develop push-to-production system.
+* Incorporate basic User model for backend.
+* Build example RPCs.
+* Include a more advanced directory structure for the frontend JS.
+* See about incorporating html5bp?